Cactus356/Guides/PiKVM-GPS-NTP-Server/readme.md

 **Web Dashboard**

 Jeff Gerrling made a web dashboard for his [PPS watch project](https://github.com/geerlingguy/pps-watch-gpsmon/blob/master/README.md).
 I kept the AI slop train going, using ChatGPT to edit his script to work with my hardware.
 I also made the side panel wider for two columns, made the sky view bigger, and added two columns for chrony tracking and chrony clients.
 I plotted the satellites on the big map as well, although I'm not sure if this is working correctly and may need updating.
+[Code here](https://github.com/Cactus356/Guides/blob/main/PiKVM-GPS-NTP-Server/gps_map.py).

 ![](https://i.imgur.com/j7N5ltX.png)